-A network connecting multiple sclerosis services in the South West to reduce variation for patients, improve resilience and share best practice.
+Connecting multiple sclerosis services in South West England to reduce variation for patients, improve resilience and share best practice.

 The South West Academic Health Science Network (SW AHSN) is supporting the South West Multiple Sclerosis (MS) Network, born in 2019 from a vision of lead MS consultants and teams in Devon and Cornwall to develop a collaboration between all MS centres to improve services and reduce variation.

 The South West MS Network aspires to deliver:

 - Enhanced and consistent approaches to MS diagnosis and management.

 - A single database with comprehensive historic and live patient data.

 - Consistent processes underpinning MS treatment decision-making and longitudinal monitoring.

 - Improved links across teams and organisations that are supporting people with MS to create a more sustainable and effective Peninsula MS team;

 - A highly attractive cohort for clinical trials and other research projects by using a combined population of circa 4,500 MS patients.

 Based on the MS Network's unique approach and the opportunity it provides to generate significant improvements in the outcomes for people with MS in the region, funding was secured to support a project management post to help drive the project forward.